hyperstack-org/hyperstack/CONTRIBUTING.md

 Cd into the directory `cd hyperstack`
 And change to the *edge* branch: `git checkout edge` (*edge* is the default branch but just to be sure).

-Now you're free to fix bugs and create new features.
+This gives you a local copy of the Hyperstack codebase on your system.
-Reconfigure the `Gemfile` of your website project with a [filesystem path](https://bundler.io/gemfile.html) to create a local development environment.
+You will have to reconfigure the `Gemfile` of your own website project with a [filesystem path](https://bundler.io/gemfile.html) so it uses this local Hyperstack copy.

 ```
-TODO: Actually provide an example Gemfile..
+gem 'rails-hyperstack',  path: '~/path/to/hyperstack/ruby/rails-hyperstack'
+gem 'hyper-component',   path: '~/path/to/hyperstack/ruby/hyper-component'
+gem 'hyper-i18n',        path: '~/path/to/hyperstack/ruby/hyper-i18n'
+gem 'hyper-model',       path: '~/path/to/hyperstack/ruby/hyper-model'
+gem 'hyper-operation',   path: '~/path/to/hyperstack/ruby/hyper-operation'
+gem 'hyper-router',      path: '~/path/to/hyperstack/ruby/hyper-router'
+gem 'hyper-state',       path: '~/path/to/hyperstack/ruby/hyper-state'
+gem 'hyperstack-config', path: '~/path/to/hyperstack/ruby/hyperstack-config'
+gem 'hyper-trace',       path: '~/path/to/hyperstack/ruby/hyper-trace', group: :development
+#gem 'hyper-store',       path: '~/path/to/hyperstack/ruby/hyper-store' # Extra (legacy?)
 ```

+Or use `bundle config local.GEM_NAME /path/to/hyperstack` as described [here](https://rossta.net/blog/how-to-specify-local-ruby-gems-in-your-gemfile.html).
+But I would recommend the Gemfile with a local path approach.
+Use `bundle config --delete local.GEM_NAME` to remove a `bundle config local` configuration.

+This setup provides a local Hyperstack development environment.
+You're now able to fix bugs and create new features within the Hyperstack code itself.
-And if your improvements could be interesting to others then push it to Github and create a pull request.
+If your improvements could be interesting to others then push it to Github and create a pull request.
 Then keep reminding the existing developers that you would like your code pulled into the Hyperstack repository.
 When they find the time to look at it and like your code they will kindly ask you to also write some specs before your code is merged.
 That's a good thing, your code is considered valuable, but does require those tests.
 Please understand that your code can also be rejected because it has security issues, is slow, hard to maintain or buggy (among other things).